 Lord Murugan has a peacock as his vehicle.
 The peacock is so beautiful with multi-colors, and human beings get attracted to it.
 Like the peacock, the material world around us is colorful, and we get attracted to it.
 The scriptures define that as Maya.
 Lord Murugan sits on the peacock and controls it.
 He doesn’t allow the peacock to take charge!
 Lord Murugan’s six faces indicate coming out of six major kinds of negativities.
 They are:

 - Krodha, anger

 - Mada, ego

 - Matsarya, jealousy

 We can see such kinds of symbolism in all Gods and Goddesses of Hinduism.
 Also, repeatedly someone or the other does penance.
-They obtain boons and then use it to destroy society!
+They obtain boons and then use them to destroy society!
 Finally, some avatar comes and ends their life.
 That is how negativity works.
-At first, it comes as a boon to our mind and makes us feel empowered.
-Then slowly, it takes over our mind.
+At first, it comes as a boon to our minds and makes us feel empowered.
+Then slowly, it takes over our minds.
 Finally, some adverse situation jolts us out of it!